Video

 :: Video :: The case against Rakim?

-In: Music, NYC, News, Video
+In: Music, News, NYC, Video

 We love Rakim.
 Rakim has provided us with many hours of entertainment and prolly paid a few bills for the dj’s amongst us.
 Nothing but love for the cat who said suburbanites can rap aka It ain’t where you from (Long Island) but where ya at!